mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

   the incidence of misconfiguration Q, also has a positive impact on deployability.

+\[EDITOR'S NOTE: does the rise of DV certificates point to a need for defense in depth?]

 # Acknowledgments

 Many thanks to Peter Hessler, Geoff Huston, and Roland van Rijswijk-Deij for conversations leading to the problem statement presented in this document.
+Thanks to Martin Thomson for his feedback on the document itself, which has greatly improved subsequent versions.
 The title shamelessly riffs off that of Berkeley tech report about IP options written by Rodrigo Fonseca et al., via a paper at IMC 2017 by Brian Goodchild et al.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed